jfitisoff/site-object/README.md

 # site-object
 Wraps page objects up into a site object, which provides some introspection and navigation capabilities page objects don't provide.
 Works with Watir and Selenium.

-Features

 Defining and Instantiating a Site Object
 ===============